Skip to main content

 Here we:

-1. Create a retry strategy with urllib3's Retry util, telling it how many retries should it make and for which status codes should it retry status_forcelist.
+1. Create a retry strategy with urllib3's Retry util, telling it how many retries to make, which status codes to retry on (status_forcelist), and which HTTP methods to retry (allowed_methods — important for idempotency, see below).

-2. Add this retry strategy to a HTTPAdapter and mount it to the session.
+3. Add this retry strategy to an HTTPAdapter and mount it on the session for both http:// and https://.

 {backoff_factor} * (2 ** ({number_retries} - 1))

-Here are some example sleep sequences different backoff factors will apply:
+Here are some example sleep sequences different backoff factors produce:

 ## backoff_factor = 1